bartvanhalder/owlin-apidocs/README.md

 search_dict = json.loads(search_response)
 ```

-The keywords we used to define the search are divided between two tags: *should* and *should not*; the names are pretty self-explanatory.
+The keywords we used to define the search are divided between two tags: **should** and **should not**; the words in *should* are the ones we want in our articles, the ones in *should not* are the ones we would like to filter out.
+A single tag can contain multiple rules, in the form of a list.

+A rule is defined by:
+* a string with the minimum number of matching terms, which can also be set to *"all"* if you want all of them to appear in the filtered articles.
+Note that matching a single term equals to a logical *OR*, while matching all the terms works like a logical *AND* between them.
+* a list of search expressions, each encoded as a string. **?** and **!** can be used as wildcards, where *?* represents any character and *!* any sequence of characters.
-A rule is defined by a minimum number of matching terms (can be set to "all" too!), a list of search terms, two boolean values that tell our back-end if to look for the specified terms just in the title of the article, just in the body, or in both.
-Note that you can have multiple rules within the *should* or the *should not* tag.
+* two boolean values that tell our back-end if to look for the specified terms just in the title of the article, just in the body, or in both.

-While defining the keywords withing each tag you can use the asterisk within a word as a *wildcard*: it will match with any amount of characters of any sort.
-In our example, we wanted to match the words *market* and *markets*, but not the word *marketing*; we then added *market*\* under a *should* rule, and *marketing* under a *should not* rule.
+We actually used wildcards in our example search: we wanted to match the words *market* and *markets*, but not the word *marketing*; we then added *market*\* under a *should* rule, and *marketing* under a *should not* rule.

 The tags *includes* and *excludes* are used to chain searches: you can add there one or more search ids to expand on them.
 The search ids are part of the object returned by the POST call, as we will see just now.